 - Tire traction materials: Avoid getting stuck in the snow.
 Keep cat litter, sand, carpet, or pieces of carpet handy in your car to put under your tires if you need to gain traction.

-- Snow shovel: Be ready to dig your way out of snow during the winter with a snow shovel.
+- Snow shovel: Be ready to dig your way out of the snow during the winter with a snow shovel.
 To save on space, look for a collapsible version.

 - Ice scraper: Keep an ice scraper in your car so that you’ll always be ready to clear ice off of your windshield for visibility.